JadeBetty/JadeBetty/README.md

 ## Hey there!
 I'm JadeBetty
 I'm a Cambodian programmer, please give me a read about me below.

+> Thanks for visiting my Github profile, I'm a junior-high-school programmer, I mostly spend my time playing around with NodeJS, Astro, Linux configurations, and playing around with Discord.JS/

-You can find projects that I've made in my years of using NodeJS [here](https://github.com/JadeBetty?tab=repositories) You can contribute to them any time!
+You can find projects that I've made in my years of using NodeJS [here](https://github.com/JadeBetty?tab=repositories) Feel free to contribute to them at any time!

 ### My Skills
 I know a lot about NodeJS, mostly experienced with DiscordJS, and MongoDB.